visioninhope/inferable-agents/README.md

 ## License

-All SDKs in this repository are licensed under the MIT License.
+- All SDKs in this repository are licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.
+- Inferable Cloud is currently a proprietary closed-source product.